 - There is evidence that migration of hydrocarbons could occur

-Under the Contaminated Land Act, a person’s activities that have caused contamination has to notify the EPA as soon as practicable.
+Under the Contaminated Land Management Act 1997, a person’s activities that have caused contamination must notify the EPA as soon as practicable.

 Information regarding the appropriate UPSS management under the UPSS Regulations 2019 can be found here.